simbusu/stock-recommender/README.md

 **`docker compose ps` shows only long-running containers** `airflow-init` is a one-shot container — use `docker compose ps -a` to see it; `Exited (0)` is success, not a crash.

----

-## Before submitting

-- Take screenshots of: Airflow DAG graph view, DAG run history (daily cadence), MLflow experiment runs / registry (via the dashboard's Model Performance tab), and `eda_plots/` outputs — these go in the report.
-- Fill in the Group No. + contribution table in the report.
-- Record the demo video required by the submission guidelines.